REDUCE YOUR WASTE, LOWER YOUR FOOTPRINT

 Why repair?

-Nowadays, many products are built and designed poorly with short-life spans.
+Nowadays, many products are design and built in a way that make them difficult to repair.
 Some are even deliberately designed to break down after a certain timeframe, forcing consumers to replace their products with the latest model (this is called planned obsolescence).
 Often, small issues or malfunctions within a complex product can make the whole thing unusable, even though one piece can be easily fixed or replaced.

 Repair cafe volunteer inspecting the insides of

-Sewing machines, woodwork, gardening and kitchen equipment may all be fixed at repair cafes. (image source: ABC Radi Brisbane, Lucy Stone)
+Sewing machines, woodwork, gardening and kitchen equipment may all be fixed at repair cafes. (image source: ABC Radio Brisbane, Lucy Stone)

-By repairing your products when they are damaged, instead of throwing them out and buying new ones, you are extending their lifetime.
-Not only does this save you money (as you don’t have to buy an entirely new product) but it lowers CO2 emissions as most product manufacturing and transport is energy and fuel-intensive, emitting greenhouse gases into the atmosphere.
-It also reduces the amount of waste being sent to landfill.
+By repairing your products when they are damaged, instead of throwing them away and buy new ones, you are extending their life.
+Not only does this save you money (as you don’t have to buy a new product) but it lowers CO2 emissions as most product manufacturing and transport is energy and fuel intensive, emitting greenhouse gases into the environment.
+It also reduced the amount of waste going into landfill – which is very important as cities are growing rapidly and landfill must be reduced.

-Repair is one important step in the transition to a circular economy.
-You may have heard this term being thrown around as it’s gained a lot of popularity and acceptance in recent years.
-In short, the circular economy is a way for society to achieve a sustainable future by designing out waste and pollution, extending the life and value of products in our economy and doing so in a way that regenerates our natural systems.
+Repair is an important step in the transition to a circular economy.
+In short, the circular economy is a way for society to achieve a sustainable future by designing out waste and pollution, extending life and value of products (and the materials that they are made of) in our economy and doing so in a way that regenerates our natural systems.
 The below graphic from the U.S. Chamber of Commerce nicely shows how the lifetime of products can be extended through a circular economy:

 The production, use and waste sections are smaller in the circular system (right) because these stages are all reduced in a circular economy, thanks to reusing and keeping resources and materials within the economy for longer.
 This, in turn, puts less pressure on our production and waste systems which is better for the environment.

-Repair cafés are part of a global movement to give consumers the legal ‘right to repair’ their items – ensuring that if they repair their defunct products, they will still legally be covered under warranty.
-Increasing the awareness and understanding of repairing will help our community move away from a ‘make-take-waste’ way of consuming and instead focus on keeping materials, products and resources circulating throughout our economy for longer, which is better for the environment and often, better for households and businesses budgets.
+Repair cafés are part of a global movement to give consumers and businesses the legal ‘right to repair’.
+Increasing the awareness and understanding of repairing will help our communities move away from a linear society – one that takes, makes and wastes – to a circular economy – which focusses on keeping materials, products and resources circulating throughout the economy for longer, which is better for our environment and better for households and businesses and for the broader economy.
 Learn more about why we really need to be able to fix our stuff or visit the Australian Repair Network, spearheaded here in Brisbane by Griffith University.

 If you would like to learn more about repair café, or see a map of all the Australian locations, visit the Australian Repair Network website.